netdata/netdata/web/gui/README.md

 ## New React Dashboard

-We've been working on refactoring the Dashboard code, to make adding new features and fixing bugs easier.
-Currently it doesn't include any noticeable changes in UI.
-The new Dashboard is added to the codebase, but it's not enabled by default.
-To enable it, please add `use react dashboard = yes` in `[Web]` section in your `netdata.conf`.
+We've been working on refactoring the standard dashboard code to simplify the process of adding new features and fixing bugs.

+The new dashboard is added to the codebase, but isn't enabled by default.
+To enable it, add `use react dashboard = yes` in `[web]` section in your `netdata.conf`.
+Currently, the refactored dashboard doesn't include any noticeable changes in UI.